-The Asian Journal of Social Science Research is published twice a year by Centre of Experiential Learning and Research Excellence (CELEx) of UNITAR International University.
+The Asian Journal of Social Science Research is a double-blind, peer-reviewed and open-access journal, which is published twice a year by Centre for Research and Consultancy (CRC) of UNITAR International University.
 The journal aims at providing a forum for academicians to publish their research output and to promote interdisciplinary studies in social science.
 The journal welcomes original research articles, review papers, conceptual framework, empirical research and new theories in the fields of education, early childhood studies, business, communications, finance, management, accounting, sociology, hospitality, tourism, human resources, psychology and information technology.

 AJSSR and its board of editors assume no responsibility for statements and opinions advanced by the authors of its articles.

 Volume 2, issue 1 2019

 published date: 5 august 2019